base-angewandte/showroom-backend/docs/install.md

     # env
     cp env-skel .env
     vi .env

     # django env
     cp ./src/showroom/env-skel ./src/showroom/.env
     vi ./src/showroom/.env
     ```

+Now, depending on which path you want to go, take one of the following two
+subsections.

+### Everything inside docker

+* Make sure that the `DOCKER` variable in `./src/showroom/.env` is set to
+  `TRUE`.
+Otherwise django will assume the postgres and redis are accessible
+  on localhost ports.

+* Now create the docker-compose override file:

+    ```bash
+    cp docker-compose.override.dev-docker.yml docker-compose.override.yml
+    ```

+* Start everything:

+    ```bash
+    make start-dev-docker
+    ```

+  Alternatively, if make is not installed on your system yet, you can
+  also just use `docker-compose` directly:

+    ```bash
+    docker-compose up --build showroom-redis showroom-postgres showroom-django
+    ```

+### The full developer setup

 * Create docker-compose override file: